 Your current UK passport will still be valid in the EU after Brexit, in whatever form it takes, providing it has at least six months left before expiry from your date of arrival.

 It gets complicated if you renewed your current passport before it expired.
-In this instance, extra months may have been added to your new passport’s expiry date and any extra months on your passport, over the standard ten-year validity, may not count towards the six months that should be remaining for travel to most countries in Europe.
-In this case, double check your passport’s validity before you fly.
+In this instance, extra months may have been added to your new passport’s expiry date.
+And any extra months on your passport, over the standard ten-year validity, may not count towards the six months that should be remaining for travel to most countries in Europe.
+In this case, double check your passport’s validity before you travel.

 Travel visa after Brexit